 - Move all your payments going out (for example your Direct Debits and standing orders) and those coming in (for example benefits or salaries) to your new account.

 - Make sure any payments accidentally made to your old account will be automatically redirected to your new account.

 The switching service takes seven working days.
-Plus, because of the Current Account Switch Guarantee, if something goes wrong, any interest or charges you incur as a result of any problem with your switch will be refunded.
+And if something goes wrong, you’re covered by the Current Account Switch Guarantee.
+This means you’ll be refunded any interest or charges you get as a result of any problem with the switch.

 What do I need to be aware of when trying to switch with an overdraft?

-It’s up to the new bank or building society to decide if they’ll accept your overdraft, and different providers will have different rules.
-They may turn you down if you have a very large overdraft or have been in your overdraft for a long time.
+It’s up to the new bank or building society to decide if they accept your overdraft, and different providers have different rules.
+They may turn you down if you have a very large overdraft or have been in it for a long time.

-The decision could depend on lots of factors.
-For example, if you’ve been using an overdraft previously, and have always paid it off, this sends a good signal to your new bank or building society because it shows you’ve been able to pay off debts in the past.
+The decision depends on lots of different things.
+For example, if you’ve used an overdraft before, and have always paid it off, this sends a good signal to your new bank or building society.
+It shows you’ve been able to pay off debts in the past.

 When you find a better account, speak to the account provider to find out if you can get it.